worm-portal/pyCHNOSZ/README.md

 Author: Dr. Grayson Boyer, GEOPIG Lab, Arizona State University

-This is a python wrapper for certain functions in the R package [CHNOSZ](https://www.chnosz.net/) by Dr. Jeffrey Dick.
+This is a python wrapper for several functions in the R package [CHNOSZ](https://www.chnosz.net/) by [Dr. Jeff Dick](https://chnosz.net/jeff/).

 ## Features

-Currently, the following CHNOSZ functions are supported in pyCHNOSZ:
+The following CHNOSZ functions are supported in pyCHNOSZ:

 - [info](https://chnosz.net/manual/info.html) - Search for chemical species by name or formula and retrieve their thermodynamic parameters.
+- [add_OBIGT](https://chnosz.net/manual/add.OBIGT.html) - add or replace entries in the OBIGT thermodynamic database.
+- [reset](https://chnosz.net/manual/thermo.html) - reset data to default values.
 - [subcrt](https://chnosz.net/manual/subcrt.html) - Calculate standard state partial molal thermodynamic properties of reactions at elevated temperatures and pressures.

 ## Requirements

-This package must be installed into an environment that has an [R](https://www.r-project.org/) installation.
+This package must be installed into an environment with an [R](https://www.r-project.org/) installation.
 See [these instructions](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/) for installing R with Anaconda.
 Additionally, the CHNOSZ package for R must be installed (see instructions below).

 ## Installation